mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 * Column 1: A label used to define which temporal surrogate is used for this EIC
 * Column 2: A label used to define which temporal surrogate is used for this EIC
 * Column 3: An emissions scaling factor for this EIC.
 If the fraction is 1.0, the emissions are left unchanged.
 If the fraction is 0.5, you reduce the emissions by 50%.
 If the fraction is 3, you triple the emissions.

+The `eic_info_flagDPM.py` file is used if the diesel PM emissions are required in the output file.
+This file has the fourth column to determine the EIC has diesel PM emissions or not (True, False).

 #### region_boxes